fluxloader-team/fluxloader/README.md

 ### Immediate QOL

-- Game close when modloader close (config to disable)
 - GUI progress bar update when game start
 - Visuals for when mods / descriptions are loading